idaholab/moose/framework/doc/content/source/meshgenerators/MeshDiagnosticsGenerator.md

 near interfaces between coarse and fine elements.
 If the entire mesh is refined the same number of times for each element, it will not be detected.

+!alert note
+This check may report false positives on some immersed meshes and slit meshes because it will detect non-conformal nodes and will try to examine if the elements next to these nodes can be grouped to form coarser elements.

 ## Elements and sides local Jacobian check

 The local Jacobian is checked for positivity for every element and sides.
 Negative Jacobians are a common issue with a poor, usually externally generated, mesh.

 !alert note
-A Lagrange finite element family of the default order for each element is used for this check, along with a fourth-order Gauss quadrature.
-If you intend to use another finite element family, feel free to modify the generator for your needs.
+A fifth-order Gauss quadrature is used for this check.
+If you intend to use another quadrature, for example a higher order to integrate more accurately high order finite element variables, feel free to modify the generator for your needs.

 ## Example input syntax: all diagnostics turned on